-Here is everything you need to know about the US Mega Millions lottery.
-Check out the FAQs we’ve listed below and start betting for your chance to win big.
+Have any questions?
+Check out some of the FAQs we’ve listed below.
 If you cannot find the answer to your question here, get in touch with our Customer Experience Team.

 Mega Millions is one of the biggest lotteries in the United States, and tickets for this lottery can be sold in 45 different states across the continent, making it a multi-state lottery.
-It boasts some of the biggest jackpots in the world, making it one of the most popular lotteries around the globe.
+It boasts some of the biggest jackpots in the world, so it is quite popular around the globe.

 How does $1.537 billion sound?
 On October 23, 2018, one lucky player won that massive sum, making it the largest ever Mega Millions jackpot to be won by a single ticket-holder, who wanted to remain anonymous.
 The ticket was sold in South Carolina.

-That’s a mega yes!
-All you need to do is select the subscription option before you finalize your transaction.
-Subscribing to the Mega Millions lottery means that you do not have to submit your numbers every time there is a Mega Millions draw because they will be submitted automatically for you.
+That’s a mega yes.
+All you need to do is select the subscription option before you finalise your transaction.
+Subscribing to the Mega Millions lottery means that you do not have to submit your numbers every time there is a Mega Millions draw because they will be submitted automatically for you!
 Isn’t that great?
-You can find all our subscription offers here.

 You can win different prizes with Mega Millions, depending on how many numbers you match.
 Prize amounts are set, except for the jackpot amount which is determined by the number of tickets sold.